+Spotight:

+Schwartz, Barry (2005), "The Paradox of Choice," TEDGlobal conference presentation.

-- Cheema, Amar and Vanessa M. Patrick, "Effect of Warm versus Cool Temperatures on Cognitive Tasks and Financial Risk-taking," Manuscript being revised for third review for the Journal of Marketing Research. - Dhar, Ravi and Klaus Wertenbroch (2000), "Consumer Choice Between Hedonic and Utilitarian Goods," Journal of Marketing Research, 37 (February), 60-71. - Kivetz, Ran and Itamar Simonson (2002), "Self-Control for the Righteous: Toward a Theory of Precommitment to Indulgence," Journal of Consumer Research, 29 (September), 199-217. - Pocheptsova Anastasiya, On Amir, Ravi Dhar, and Roy F. Baumeister (2009), "Deciding Without Resources: Resource Depletion and Choice in Context," Journal of Marketing Research, 46(3), 344-55.
+Cheema, Amar and Vanessa M. Patrick (2012), "Influence of Warm versus Cool Temperatures on Consumer Choice: A Resource Depletion Account," forthcoming at the Journal of Marketing Research.

+Dhar, Ravi and Klaus Wertenbroch (2000), "Consumer Choice Between Hedonic and Utilitarian Goods," Journal of Marketing Research, 37 (February), 60-71.

+Kivetz, Ran and Itamar Simonson (2002), "Self-Control for the Righteous: Toward a Theory of Precommitment to Indulgence," Journal of Consumer Research, 29 (September), 199-217.

+Cutright, Keisha M. (2012), "The Beauty of Boundaries: When and Why We Seek Structure in Consumption, Journal of Consumer Research, 38 (February), 775-790.